kullrich/orthomap/docs/tutorials/orthofinder.rst

 .. _orthofinder:

-step 0 - run OrthoFinder
+Step 0 - run OrthoFinder
 ========================

 In order to extract an orthomap from OrthoFinder results, one needs to run `OrthoFinder <https:https://github.com/davidemms/OrthoFinder>`_.